Miscellaneous Items part two

 Simo Yllinen Finland and Erik Vinsent Denmark

-The above pics and text from Norwegian Geir Øverby
+John says: My thanks for the above pics and text from Norwegian Geir Øverby

-Jack Winstanley's Steel Shoe and Helmet
+Jack Winstanley's Steel Shoe & Helmet

 George says: the helmet is my dads from his early career I think its the one he used (looking at the pics) from Long Eaton '51. inside the makers name is Compton Sons & Webb ltd, London.
 I believe they made helmets for the military in WW2 The steel shoe is the last one he used until he retired, late 60,s.
 It may have been the one he used at Newcastle !? .
 He used to make his own steel shoes. (notice the sole & heel removed, so it was a better fit).